grpc-ecosystem/grpc-spring/docs/en/client/getting-started.md

 another services.

 > **Note:** It is definitely not recommended using ``@GrpcClientBean`` and field annotated with ``@GrpcClient`` like in
-> the first example for same configuration class, but it`s still possible.
+> the previous example for same configuration class, but it`s still possible.

 ````java
 @Configuration